 - Any treatments in connection with pregnancy, birthing and fertility and breeding (any complications suffered as a result as one of these), sterilization, artificial insemination and injuries resulting from breeding.

 - House calls, travel costs, after-hours consultation or hospitalisation unless a vet confirms it as necessary in terms of the pet's health.

 - Any surgical items that can be used more than once.
 These are non-chargeable items.

 - The costs of any prosthesis, implants or transplantation unless explicitly approved by P.UMA.

 - Any costs after death (post mortem examinations).

 - Any treatment by person/s not registered with the South African Veterinary Council.

-- We will not, under any circumstance, cover euthanasia unless recommended by a veterinarian.
+- We do not under any circumstance cover euthanasia unless recommended by a veterinarian.